 On occasion it may become necessary to transfer monies between schools, departments, or programs.
-All Pupil Activity Fund account transfers must be approved by the principal.
+All Pupil Activity Fund account transfers must be approved by the principal and the CFO.

 Revenue Transfers - Pupil Activity Fund program/project accounts should always maintain a positive balance.
 Sound activity fund management dictates that expenditures must be equal to or less than generated revenues.
 Account balances should be monitored weekly.
-All negative account balances should be cleared on a monthly basis.
-Funds may be transferred from general fund, ice cream, vending, pictures, school store, or facility rental accounts.
-Funds may be transferred from the Governmental Funds (500) to the Custodial Funds (700), but cannot be transferred from Custodial Funds (700) to the Governmental Funds (500).